HETRA04/TODOAPP.1/README.md

-To Do app using html and css
+To Do app using html and css.